-1 State Program Name: Housing Opportunity Grant Program Funding Sources: ESG Describe the state program addressed by the Method of OEO's Housing Opportunity Grant Program combines ESG funds with state homeless assistance funds to help nonprofit organizations work within their local Continuums of Care to: Distribution.
-Reduce the incidence and duration of homelessness; Shorten the length of time an individual or household is homeless; and Prevent homelessness.
-Describe all of the criteria Selection of applicants for ESG funding under the consolidated Housing Opportunity Grant Program will that will be used to select be made based on the following: applications and the relative Meeting of criteria as outlined in this document and detailed in the Request for Proposal (RFP). importance of these criteria.
+1 State e Program Name: Housing Opportunity Grant Program Fundi ling Sources: ESG addre ribe the state program essed by the Method of ibution.
+OEO's Housing Opportunity Grant Program combines ESG funds with state homeless assistance funds to help nonprofit organizations work within their local Continuums of Care to: • Reduce the incidence and duration of homelessness; Shorten the length of time an individual or household is homeless; and Prevent homelessness. ribe all of the criteria will be used to select Selection of applicants for ESG funding under the consolidated Housing Opportunity Grant Program will be made based on the following: ications and the relative ortance of these criteria.
+Meeting of criteria as outlined in this document and detailed in the Request for Proposal (RFP).
 The applicant's history of providing effective shelter or rapid rehousing services to the homeless, and of successfully operating performance-based grant-funded programs.
 The applicant's demonstrated coordination with organizations in their local "continuum of care," to address identified gaps in services for the homeless and improve outcomes for